At a Glance

 Duke of Edinburgh Gold Residential Experiences.

 We are proud to announce that Adventure Okehampton are now an Approved Activity Provider for Duke of Edinburgh Gold Residential Experiences.
-Two different programmes have been approved and are available to book.
-(Online Booking coming soon).
+Two different programmes have been approved and are available to book at £350 per person (including accommodation and board).

 Option 1: Biking Development Week